 It’s a question that comes up a lot.
-I’ve been mailing millions of pieces of mail a month for the last 15 years.
+We’ve been mailing millions of pieces of mail a month for the last 15 years.

 We at The Neighborhood Connection know postage.
 The big question is, “What’s the difference between first-class and third class?”